Vagina and vulva in art: Cultural aspects

-Various perceptions of the vagina have existed throughout history, including the belief it is the center of sexual desire, a metaphor for life via birth, inferior to the penis, visually unappealing, inherently unpleasant to smell, or otherwise vulgar.
+Various perceptions of the vagina have existed throughout history, including the belief that it is the center of sexual desire, a metaphor for life via birth, inferior to the penis, visually unappealing, inherently unpleasant to smell, or otherwise vulgar.

+Hinduism has created the symbol of the yoni, and this may indicate the value that Hindu society has given female sexuality and the vagina's ability to birth life.

+There have long been folklore traditions, such as the vagina loquens ("talking vagina") and the vagina dentata ("toothed vagina").

 The vagina has been known by many names, including the ancient word (now considered a vulgarism) "cunt", euphemisms ("lady garden"), slang ("pussy"), and derogatory epithets.
 Some cultures view the vulva as something shameful that should be hidden.
 For example, the term pudendum, the Latin term used in medical English for the external genitalia, literally means "shameful thing".

-Positive views of the vagina use it to represent female sexuality, spirituality, or life, e.g. as a "powerful symbol of womanliness, openness, acceptance, and receptivity ... the inner valley spirit".
-Hinduism has given the world the symbol of the yoni, and this may indicate the value that Hindu society has given female sexuality and the vagina's ability to birth life.
-Other ancient cultures celebrated and even worshipped the vulva, for example in some ancient Middle Eastern religions and the paleolithic artworks dubbed "Old Europe" by archaeologist Marija Gimbutas.
-As an aspect of Goddess worship such reverence may be part of modern Neopagan beliefs.

 History

 Prehistory

 Two-dimensional and three-dimensional representations of the vulva, i.e. paintings and figurines, exist from tens of millennia ago.
 They are some of the earliest works of prehistoric art.

 The cave of Chufín located in the town of Riclones in Cantabria (Spain) has prehistoric rock art which may be a depiction of the vulva.
 The cave was occupied at different periods, the oldest being around 20,000 years ago.
 Aside from schematic engravings and paintings of animals, there are also many symbols, such as those known as "sticks".
 There is also a large number of drawings using points (puntillaje), including one which has been interpreted as a representation of a vulva.

 A Venus figurine is an Upper Paleolithic statuette portraying a woman.
 Most have been unearthed in Europe, but others have been found as far away as Siberia, extending their distribution across much of Eurasia.
 Most of them date from the Gravettian period (28,000–22,000 years ago), but examples exist as early as the Venus of Hohle Fels, which dates back at least 35,000 years to the Aurignacian, and as late as the Venus of Monruz, from about 11,000 years ago in the Magdalenian.

 These figurines were carved from soft stone (such as steatite, calcite or limestone), bone or ivory, or formed of clay and fired.
 The latter are among the oldest ceramics known.
 In total, over a hundred such figurines are known; virtually all of modest size, between 4 cm and 25 cm in height.
 Most of them have small heads, wide hips, and legs that taper to a point.
 Various figurines exaggerate the abdomen, hips, breasts, thighs, or vulva.
 In contrast, arms and feet are often absent, and the head is usually small and faceless.